emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 <!-- IMAGE -->

-The link in the error message brings us to this color contrast checker, where we can play around with font sizes, font colors, and backgrounds until the view meets the standards.
+The link in the error message brings us to this [color contrast checker](https://medium.com/r/?url=https%3A%2F%2Fdequeuniversity.com%2Frules%2Faxe%2F2.5%2Fcolor-contrast%3Fapplication%3DaxeAPI), where we can play around with font sizes, font colors, and backgrounds until the view meets the standards.

 <!-- IMAGE -->

 In this way, learning the rules and standards of accessibility can be incremental.
 It's like having an accessibility expert inside the app.
+Once you have a handle on most of the issues, you can use some configuration settings to toggle the check on and off so that your development server build times are faster.

 ### Add accessibility checks during Integration tests